 The SBA Utah District Office, headquartered at 125 South State Street in Salt Lake City, is one of the Mountain West's most active district offices.
 FY2025 data shows:

-The SBA 7(a) Working Capital Pilot Program has seen initial Utah adoption, particularly among businesses seeking LOC-equivalent flexibility with SBA-backed rate caps.
-The program is worth evaluating for businesses in the $250K–$2M revenue range that need working capital flexibility but face bank underwriting headwinds.
+The SBA 7(a) Working Capital Pilot Program has seen initial Utah adoption.
+This adoption is particularly strong among businesses seeking LOC-equivalent flexibility with SBA-backed rate caps.
+The program is worth evaluating for businesses in the $250K–$2M revenue range.
+These businesses need working capital flexibility but face bank underwriting headwinds.

 What Utah SMBs Should Do Now

-The current market — elevated rates, modest tightening at national banks, stable or improving conditions at community lenders — rewards preparation more than timing.
+The current market rewards preparation more than timing.
+Elevated rates, modest tightening at national banks, and stable or improving conditions at community lenders all point to the same conclusion.
 The businesses that are positioned well when they need capital are the ones that built relationships and credit infrastructure before the need became acute.

 1. Establish or Deepen a Credit Union Relationship

 If you are not a member of America First, Mountain America, or Cyprus Credit Union, become one now.
-The rate advantage on business LOCs — consistently 3–5 percentage points below national bank pricing — is the single highest-ROI action available to most Utah SMBs.
+The rate advantage on business LOCs is consistently 3–5 percentage points below national bank pricing.
+This is the single highest-ROI action available to most Utah SMBs.
 Membership costs a $25 deposit.
 The rate savings on a $150K line run $4,500–$7,500 annually.
 Start at the Utah lender comparison and check eligibility.

 2. Check and Strengthen Your Business Credit Score

-Pull your D&B Paydex and Experian Business scores before applying for anything.
-A Paydex below 70 or Experian Intelliscore below 600 will either result in denial or significantly worse pricing.
-If your score is below threshold, a 60–90 day improvement campaign — adding vendor tradelines, disputing errors, paying outstanding balances — is time well spent before a formal LOC application.
+Pull your D&B Paydex and Experian Business scores before applying.
+A Paydex below 70 or Experian Intelliscore below 600 will result in denial or significantly worse pricing.
+If your score is below threshold, a 60–90 day improvement campaign is time well spent.
+Add vendor tradelines, dispute errors, and pay outstanding balances before a formal LOC application.
 Full approach at our what lenders look at guide.

 3. Apply Before You Need Capital